dominiksalvet/gim/CONTRIBUTING.md

 # Contributing

-The development of this project is published on [this website](https://gitlab.com/dominiksalvet/gim) and **everyone is welcome to contribute**.
+The development of gim is published on [this website](https://gitlab.com/dominiksalvet/gim) and **everyone is welcome to contribute**.
 Here is described how.

 ## Create a new installer

 An installer is a shell script module that implements a specific method to install and uninstall projects.
-It meets the following rules:
+Gim uses those installers to implement installation and uninstallation of Git projects.
+Every installer meets the following rules:

 1. It defines `can_install`, `install`, `can_uninstall` and `uninstall` functions.
 2. Function `can_install` decides whether a project in the current directory can be installed.